-We list the terms and conditions of our grant offers in each of the grant programme guidance documents.
+We list the terms and conditions of our grant offers in each of the grant programme guidance documents and the latest conditions will be in any offer letter made to you.
 In addition we will seek feedback from your project a year after project completion.
 Failure to submit feedback will be considered in any future applications.
-Conditions include: registration on MaintenanceBooker, submission of an entry to our churches map and to be open 100 days a year beyond worship.
+Conditions include: submission of an entry to our Explore section of our website and to be open 100 days a year beyond worship.

 If your application is refused you will be sent a letter outlining the issues.
 If you believe you have addressed these areas, or the costs or details of the project have changed substantially, then you can resubmit a new application to us via the online form.
 We expect resubmissions to complete a whole new application form with attachments, but information can be copied and pasted from an earlier application where relevant.

 Do not presume prior knowledge of the application.
-You should be able to access your previous application when you enter your login details into the application form.
+You should be able to access your previous application when you enter your login details into the application portal.

-We advise applicants to ensure that sufficient contingency is in place at the start of a project to assist with any unforeseen rise in costs.
-We may consider helping if costs have risen dramatically however we will need you to submit a new application and we cannot make a decision between grant meetings.
+We advise applicants to ensure that sufficient contingency (we recommend 10%) is in place at the start of a project to assist with any unforeseen rise in costs.
+We may consider helping if costs have risen dramatically however we will need you to submit a new application and we cannot make a decision between grants meetings.
 In most cases the Committee is likely to feel it has already made its maximum available contribution.

 Please be sure to sign and return the acceptance form to us (within 30 days) when you are offered a grant, having read and understood the terms and conditions of the award - these can be reviewed within the guidance documents to each grants programme in advance of applying, though are subject to change.

-Our payment terms vary between programmes so please check the offer letter, acceptance form and payment claim form for detail.
-Usually, we can pay a grant of over £10,000 once you have spent in excess of the grant award made to you on relevant works and within the offer period of your grant (one or two years), smaller grants usually need to submit invoices that show they are twice the size of the grant award (we won't fund more than 50% of the project cost).
+Our payment terms vary between programmes so please check your offer letter, acceptance form and payment claim form for detail.
+Usually, we can pay a Large Grant of over £10,000 once you have spent in excess of the grant award made to you on relevant works and within the offer period of your grant (one or two years), Small and Medium grants usually need to submit invoices that show they are twice the size of the grant award (we won't fund more than 50% of the project cost).

 You will need to submit bank payment details (this must be a copy of a paying-in slip for the place of worship's account) if not already provided, an architect's certificate showing the value spent to date, the maintenance plan, and a copy of the permissions issued for the work e.g. Faculty.
 Some of these we may have on file from the application stage.
 Documents can be emailed to us at email@example.com.
 Grantees also need to submit a completed grant payment claim form (please let us know if you can't find your original copy).

-Decisions on Cornerstone and Gateway grants can only be made by our Grants Committee at one of its meetings which take place three times a year.
-Foundation and Preventative Maintenance Micro Grants (the latter are only avalabile in conjunction with services booked via MaintenanceBooker), on a rolling basis.
+Decisions on Large and Medium grants will only be made by our Grants Committee at one of its meetings which take place three times a year.
+Small Grants decisions can be made on a bi-monthly basis.

 We are sorry we are unable to award every eligible and deserving applicant a grant.
 We try to explain the areas where an application was weaker against our scoring criteria, but ultimately our staff and Grants Committee have to make many difficult decisions in each round as our limited funds are unable to support every deserving case.
 Unfortunately we cannot change a decision made by the Committee.
 However, if there is a change to the project cost or income, you may be able to reapply.